Columbines School

 The art and science of herbalism is a practice based on the use of plants and plant extracts promoting health, and preventing and modifying illness.
 Herbalism is also known as botanical medicine, medical herbalism, and herbal medicine.

-When an I am Herbalist?
+When am I an Herbalist?

 jim mcdonald has been asking me for years to post my answer to this question.